argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Grid-Specific Data Record Fields
 ++++++++++++++++++++++++++++++++

-Gridded data does not define any new data record fields, but does treat ``metadata`` and ``data`` differently than the non gridded datasets:
+Gridded data does not define any new data record fields.
+Do note however that gridded data documents often contain more than one key in their ``metadata`` field.
+As noted above, these correspond in order to the different grids listed in ``data``.

- - ``metadata`` is an array rather than a single string, in the same order as ``data_keys``.
-This is required since all gridded products on the same latitude/longitude/timestamp lattice are placed in the same collection and data documents; therefore, a single data document can be synthesized from many grids, and may be updated with new grids in future.
- - ``data`` is effectively the transpose of the same key from the non-gridded products: ``data[i][j]`` is the jth level of the ith grid (where i runs over ``data_keys``).
-This is to accommodate factoring out levels from the data record into the metadata records, and accommodating the fact that different grids may use different things for levels (depth versus pressure, for example), while occupying the same temporospatial lattice and therefore the same data documents.

 Grid-Specific Metadata Record Fields
 ++++++++++++++++++++++++++++++++++++

 - ``levels``

+  - **required:** true
+  - **type:** array of floats
+  - **description:** Pressure or depth levels corresponding to each list of measurements in ``data``.
+Note the same spectrum of levels applies to all measurements in ``data``, as grids are required to have the same level spectrum in order to share a data document.

 Implementation
 ++++++++++++++